geethangreets/ref_cache/README.md

 ### What is this repository for? ###

-* This repository contains a cache that supplies reference pixel blocks of arbitrary width hieght.
+* This repository contains a cache that supplies reference pixel blocks of arbitrary width/hieght.
 * Inter and fractional motion vectors are supported
+* Out of picture boundary references are supported
+* Both upstream and downstream interfaces support handshake

 ### How to run the simulation ###